 Check Out Gravit (Free)

-Chrome Canvas is our bonus drawing app on this list.
+Chrome Canvas is our final painting app for Chromebook on this list.
 It’s a very basic drawing app that comes with a handful of brush options and a huge canvas to boot.
 If you are a beginner or want your kid to start practicing doodling or painting, this is the best app to learn digital painting.

 Check Out Chrome Canvas (Free)